schlegelp/octarine/README.md

 </p>

 # Octarine
-A high-performance, easy-to-use 3D viewer. `Octarine` is build on top off the excellent [`pygfx`](https://github.com/pygfx/pygfx) WGPU rendering engine which does most of the heavy lifting - we're simply abstracting away some of the boiler plate code for you.
+A high-performance, easy-to-use 3D viewer. `Octarine` is build on top of the excellent [`pygfx`](https://github.com/pygfx/pygfx) WGPU rendering engine which does most of the heavy lifting - we're simply abstracting away some of the boiler plate code for you.